Aikon-platform/aiiinotate/docs/progress.md

 - `POST /manifests/:iiifPresentationVersion/create`: create a single manifest, either by including the manifest in the body or its URI
 - `DELETE /manifests/:iiifPresentationVersion/delete`: delete a single manifest
+- `GET /manifests/:iiifPresentationVersion`: return an index of all manifests as a collection

 ### Non-routes